 is retired from NOAA’s Climate Prediction Center (CPC) and from Columbia University’s Earth Institute.
 His research has included analysis of atmospheric turbulence, convectively modified boundary layers and tropical storm formation.
 His studies in climate have focused on ENSO and its global impacts.
 Additional studies have included climate variability of sea ice and snow cover, the hydrologic cycle in the central United States, and droughts.
 He has led real-time climate monitoring efforts at NOAA and in developing data sets in support of agriculture, health, and water management at the International Research Institute for climate and society (IRI) at Columbia.
 He received the Norbert Gerbier Mumm Award from the WMO in 1990 for his work on ENSO and became a Fellow of the American Meteorological Society in 2001.
 He has authored or co-authored over 100 scientific papers, book chapters and reports and is co-author of a book on Climate Analysis to be published in 2019.

-is Senior Scientist at the Max-Planck Institute for Meteorology in Hamburg (Germany).
+is a Senior Scientist at the Max-Planck Institute for Meteorology and Professor at the University of Hamburg (Germany).
 Her research covers multiple areas in theoretical meteorology and physical oceanography with foci on scale interactions, energetics, oceanic mesoscale eddies, internal waves, climate response to external forcing factors.
 Her work aims at achieving a better understanding of climate dynamics and climate sensitivity using stochastic concepts and climate models.
 She has played a leading role in establishing high-resolution climate modeling in Germany.
 During her career, she has published more than 70 peer-reviewed publications, including book chapters.

 is Assistant Professor in Science, Technology and Society at the School of Social Sciences, Singapore Management University.
 Williamson’s background is in social and environmental history and she is especially interested in intersections between climate & urban society in colonial Asia, the history of the meteorology and nature-induced disasters.
 She has published on history of the meteorological services of British Malaya, Singapore and Hong Kong, as well as historical floods.
 She also works across a variety of multi-disciplinary projects which explore long-term trends in climate and extremes of weather, especially floods and, most recently, urban heat.
 She is also very heavily involved recovering historical documental instrumental weather observations with the international Atmospheric Circulation Reconstructions over the Earth (ACRE) initiative.
 She is Fellow of the Royal Historical Society; Area Representative (Southeast Asia) for the International Commission of the History of Meteorology (ICHM), and regional lead (Southeast Asia) for the ACRE project.